 Conditionally admitted students are not eligible to register for more than two graduate courses (a maximum of six credits) in their first semester of study.

 Mature Students Admission

-Students admitted as mature students are normally not eligible to register for more than two graduate courses (a maximum of six credits) in their first semester of study.
+Students admitted as mature students may not register for more than two graduate courses (a maximum of six credits) in their first semester of study.

 Auditing Courses